Harmonizing sensitive data exchange and double-spending prevention through blockchain and digital wallets: The case of e-prescription management: Architecture and Implementation

-The wallet is also interoperable with the Aries Cloud Agent implementations in .NET and Python.
-Beyond the basic capabilities provided by Hyperledger Aries, such as \ac{ZKP}-based selective disclosure, it additionally supports custom Hyperledger Indy networks, provides backup functionalities, and recently, it was demonstrated that the content of the esatus wallet (including cryptographic keys and \acp{VC}) can be exported to and imported from another wallet by the provider called Trinsic~\cite{sovrin2020interop}.
-Similar wallets are also offered by \href{Evernym}{https://www.evernym.com/} (Connect.me wallet) and the German \href{IDunion}{https://idunion.org/} consortium (LISSI wallet).

-The aforementioned smartphone wallets can connect with a cloud agent through scanning a QR-code.
-Alternatively, existing communication channels such as an e-mail can be used for the initial exchange of information, e.\,g., in the form of a link, on how to establish a connection.
+Mobile wallets can connect with a cloud agent through scanning a QR-code.
+Alternatively, existing communication channels, such as an e-mail, can be used for the initial exchange of information, e.\,g., in the form of a link, on how to establish a connection.
 The QR-code contains the cloud agent's \ac{URL} endpoint as well as further meta-information.
-It can be static or personalized, and it must be accessible to the patient, e.g. when checking in at the doctor or on a pharmacy's website.
-After the connection has been established, the doctor can fill out the contents of the \ac{e-prescription} on a simple web interface or further automated programs, as they would do for any electronic and machine-readable prescription.
+It can be static or personalized, and it must be accessible to the patient, e.g. when checking in at the doctor, or on a health insurance's or pharmacy's website.
+At first, the health insurance issues an insurance \ac{VC} to the patient.
+Upon a doctor visit, the patient establishes a connection with the doctor's cloud agent and is subsequently asked for a presentation of their insurance \ac{VC} to map the connection to master data like the patient's name and insurance number.
+Next, the doctor can fill out the contents of the \ac{e-prescription} on a simple web interface or further automated programs, as they would do for any electronic and machine-readable prescription.
 By selecting the connection to the patient, a doctor can trigger the issuance of the \ac{e-prescription} \ac{VC} to the patient and the creation of the associated token in the doctor's smart contract.
-At the pharmacy's branch or website, the patient then only needs to scan a static QR-code, which the wallet can again use to establish an \ac{E2E} encrypted connection to the pharmacy.
+At the pharmacy's branch or website, the patient only needs to scan a static QR-code, which the wallet can again use to establish an \ac{E2E} encrypted connection to the pharmacy.
+It is important to understand that this connection can be unique and non-correlative for each pharmacy visit, thus allowing for privacy by avoiding metadata analysis.
 This action automatically triggers a proof request from the pharmacy.
-Consecutively, the patient must select the \ac{e-prescription} they want to spend and confirm that they want to share the requested attributes.
+Consecutively, the patient must select the \ac{e-prescription} they want to spend and the respective insurance information.
+Upon confirmation, the patient can then share the requested attributes.
 During all these processes, the patient has full control over which of their personal data is shared, which connections they have established yet, and also an overview of the data that they have shared.
-We present screenshots resp. sections thereof from the wallet during and after the process in figure~\ref{fig:screenshots}.
+We present screenshots from the wallet during and after the process in figure~\ref{fig:screenshots}.